 Photovoltaic systems can be installed anywhere concentrated solar can be installed.
 However, areas of the world where concentrated solar power is effective are limited.
 Commercial concentrated solar thermal power plants are only profitable in areas with extremely high solar irradiance (the flux of radiant energy per unit area), such as geographic locations closer to the equator and/or with consistent drier weather because they must be installed in large scale projects, typically over 20 MW.
 In contrast, photovoltaic may be scaled way down and installed in residential areas around the world.

 As we continue to diversify our power production, we must consider the pros and cons of the different types of generation.
 In areas with less land to occupy, traditional coal, natural gas, or nuclear power plants are more feasible.
 In geographical locations with high solar irradiance, dry weather, and few cities (such as deserts), concentrated solar may be the best option.
 In residential areas, photovoltaic may be the best choice on top of our homes and businesses.

-James Wiggins is a Senior Specialist with FCS.
-He provides engineering and technical services in support of operations and maintenance programs for power and process plants.
+James Wiggins is a Project Manager/Principal Specialist with FCS.
+He provides engineering and technical services in support of operations and maintenance programs for fossil-fueled power plants, independent power producers, process plants, and energy-producing plants.
 As a former Mechanical Operator and Staff Instructor for the U.S. Navy, he was responsible for the initial qualification of students at the Nuclear Power Prototype.
 James is experienced in multiple training methods including one-on-one instruction, classroom instruction, and simulator operations.